Narmer Palette: Recto side

 Attached to the belt worn by Narmer are four beaded tassels, each capped with an ornament in the shape of the head of the goddess Hathor.
 They also are the same heads as those that adorn the top of each side of the palette.
 At the back of the belt is attached a long fringe representing a lion's tail.

 On the left of the king is a man bearing the king's sandals, flanked by a rosette symbol.
 To the right of the king is a kneeling prisoner, who is about to be struck by the king.
 A pair of symbols appear next to his head perhaps indicating his name (Wash) or indicating the region where he was from.
-Above the prisoner is a falcon, representing Horus, perched above a set of papyrus flowers, the symbol of Lower Egypt.
+Above the prisoner is a falcon, representing Horus, perched above a set of papyrus flowers, the symbol of Upper Egypt.
 In his talons, he holds a rope-like object which appears to be attached to the nose of a man's head that also emerges from the papyrus flowers.